TITLES AND

 "The Runt" (09/11/55):

 All of Lassie's puppies have been given away except for Laddie, the runt, and she hides him in an abandoned mineshaft so he won't be taken away.
-(Nancy is uncredited.)
+(Nancy and her mother are uncredited.)

 • Trivia: Jeff and Porky's cave was the former Red Hill Lead Mine.
-Another of the puppies, named Humphrey, is adopted by a little girl named Nancy.
+One the puppies, named Humphrey, is adopted by a little girl named Nancy, who seems to be a friend of the family.

 "The Pit" (09/18/55):

-When Jeff and Porky see bull terriers, one of whom attacks Lassie, Gramps suspects illegal dogfights are being held in the area.
+When Jeff and Porky see bull terriers, one of whom attacks Lassie, leashed to a station wagon parked in a clearing on the way to go fishing, Gramps investigates the dogs' owner and suspects illegal dogfights are being held in the area.
 Clay: Richard Garland.
 Mr. Curran: John Pickard.

 • Note: This is a remarkably modern subject, given the furor existing today about the "ferocity" of pit bulls; at the end, Gramps proves to Jeff that no animal is all bad, and cites the people training the dogs as being the evil ones.
-Do note that the dogs in this episode, however, are not pit bulls, but bull terriers, a completely different breed.
+Do note that the dogs in this episode, however, are not pit bulls, but bull terriers, a completely different breed from the "bully" breeds maligned today.

 "The Kittens" (09/25/55):

 When Lassie finds a litter of abandoned kittens, Jeff is horrified when Gramps wants to drown them because they will otherwise starve without their mother.
-Frank Weaver: Arthur Space.
+His attempts to find some way to feed the kittens, including a surrogate mother cat, are unsuccessful.
+Dr. Frank Weaver: Arthur Space.
 Laura Purdy: Madge Blake.

 • Trivia: The Millers used to have a horse—plowhorse, probably—named Old Bess.